SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 * display might need additional support from the bottom
 * misplaced stand-offs for NEO-6M
 * USB ports need a bit more space
+* spacer for type A is not tall enough for the extension unit

 ### Fixes in Prototype 2.1